AdobeDocs/campaign-standard.en/help/administration/using/branding.md

    >
    >Control Panel is accessible to all Admin users.
 The steps to grant Admin access to a user are detailed in [this page](https://experienceleague.adobe.com/docs/control-panel/using/discover-control-panel/managing-permissions.html?lang=en#discover-control-panel).

-1. **Create a ticket** - Once the subdomain is configured, Adobe will need to set it up in the your production environment.
+1. **Create a ticket** - Once the subdomain is configured, Adobe will set it up in the your production environment.
 To request this, [create a ticket to Client Care](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) with the following information:

    * Subject: ACS New brand set up